-A measure of connectivity which evaluates the number of cycles in a graph in comparison with the maximum number of cycles.
+A measure of connectivity that evaluates the number of cycles in a graph compared to the maximum number of cycles.
 The higher the alpha index, the more a network is connected.
 Trees and simple networks will have a value of 0.
 A value of 1 indicates a completely connected network.
 Measures the level of connectivity independently of the number of nodes.
-It is very rare that a network will have an alpha value of 1, because this would imply very serious redundancies.
+A network rarely has an alpha value of 1 because this would imply serious redundancies.
 This index is also called Meshedness Coefficient in the literature on planar networks.
 The above graphs have a growing level of connectivity.
 While graph A has no cycles, graph D has the maximum possible number of cycles for a planar graph.